clamsproject/app-nlp-example/README.md

 # Wrapping an NLP Application

 This repository is a tutorial on how to wrap a simple NLP tool as a CLAMS application.
 This may not make a lot of sense without glancing over recent MMIF specifications at [https://mmif.clams.ai/](https://mmif.clams.ai/).
-The example in here is for CLAMS version 0.5.0 from July 2021.
+The example in here is for CLAMS version 0.5.0 from July 2021 and version 0.0.6 of the application.

 When building this application you need Python 3.6 or higher and install some modules, preferably in a clean Python virtual environment: